njchoma/DGAPN/README.md

 # Spatial Graph Attention and Curiosity-driven Policy for Antiviral Drug Discovery

-This repository is the official implementation of "Spatial Graph Attention and Curiosity-driven Policyfor Antiviral Drug Discovery".
+This repository is the official implementation of Spatial Graph Attention Network (sGAT) and Distilled Graph Attention Policy Network (DGAPN) in the paper "Spatial Graph Attention and Curiosity-driven Policy for Antiviral Drug Discovery".

 ## Installation